Archtec-io/xdecor-libre/CHESS_README.md

 chessboard forever, there is a 5-minute timer.
 If no player makes a move for 5 minutes, then the chessboard can be reset and dug by anyone.

+Exception: Players with the `protection_bypass` privilege can always dig the chessboard.

 ## Appendix